projectkudu/KuduSync/README.markdown

 ### Kudu Sync

-Tool for syncing files for deployment, will only copy changed files and delete files that doesn't exists in the destination but only if they were part of the previous deployment.
+Tool for syncing files for deployment, will only copy changed files and delete files that don't exists in the destination but only if they were part of the previous deployment.

 ### License